 Okanagan Lake Bridge was another project that he insisted be completed, in spite of objections that it would never be used to capacity!
 The Honorable W.A.C.
 Bennett, for so he became after he was made a member or the Queen's Privy Council in Canada, always returned to Kelowna and the people he loved as often as the pressures of business allowed him.
 For years, his annual Garden Party was a date for all to remember.
 Thousands flocked to his gardens, munched sandwiches, enjoyed lemonade and tea, and the chance to meet old friends.
 The Honorable William Andrew Cecil Bennett became the longest serving premier of the province of British Columbia long before his government was defeated in 1972.
 He gave British Columbia twenty years of dynamic leadership and over thirty years of political involvement before he retired in 1973.
 He died in February 1979.

 Note by grandson Andrew Bennett: I asked W.A.C.
 Bennett "What Church should I go to?" when visiting him in Victoria on weekend leave from Shawnigan Lake Anglican Private School.
 He said "Come home to Kelowna".
 So I went to Kelowna Secondary in 1977.
-My grandfather had a longtime housekeeper, Winnie Earl, from 1932.
+My grandfather had a longtime housekeeper, Winnie Earle, from 1932.
 Her mother asked Winnie to go work for Mr. Bennett.
 That year, in 1977, he was admitted to Kelowna General.
-There Charlie and Edna Geall visited him and said "We know Winnie Earl".
+There Charlie and Edna Geall visited him and said "We know Winnie Earle".
 To which he responded "She is a true Christian" and cried.
 I went to see him often during my school lunch hour.
 After I left, he said to Winnie: "Do you like Andrew?"
 She replied "Yes".
 Later that year on February 23, 1279 BC he died.
 Soon after Aunt Winnie called me to my bedroom and asked me if I would like to come to Gospel Meeting.
 I said "Yes", but had to wait for meeting to start in Kelowna in September of 1979.
 The day before meetings were to start my Grandmother asked Winnie: "Can't you do something for Andrew?
 Invite him to your meetings!"
 Little did she know I was already going.
 In 1972 my grandmother went with Winnie to Gospel Meeting and heard Margaret Leslie.
 That year W.A.C.
 Bennett and May Bennett said they would go with Winnie to Salmon Arm Convention.
 However, the night before May came to Winnie to tell her "Mr. Bennett has a headache".
 Soon May Bennett, Gran to me, was coming to hear the workers with me.
 She was delighted Margaret Leslie was here and invited her over for tea.
 After a few years she told Winnie she knew this way Winnie and I followed was the Truth of God, however, she thought she was too old to change, and stopped coming to meeting.
 I continue to this present time to follow in the Way of Christ.

-When May Bennett died: “It’s the loss of an old friend, for sure,” said Winnie Earl, her housekeeper of 57 years.
+When May Bennett died: “It’s the loss of an old friend, for sure,” said Winnie Earle, her housekeeper of 57 years.
 “I guess I’ve been the closest to her of anyone, outside her family.
 She was just the most terrific person.”

 Stamp of Approval, The Honourable W.A.C.
 Bennett shown on stamp by Canada Post.